Low Carb, Low Potassium Foods to Eat.

 Disclaimer: Consult with your dietitian and/or kidney specialist before making any changes to your diet if you have kidney (renal) disease.

 The information contained on this page is not a substitute for your physician or dietitians recommendations.
-However, the fruit and vegetable list provided below is a modified list of low potassium foods provided by the National Kidney Foundation.
+However, the fruit and vegetable list provided below are a modified low carb food list adapted from the low potassium foods provided by the National Kidney Foundation.

 According to the National Kidney Foundation, most meats and fish are not considered high potassium food sources.
 We provide a list of low carb meats and low carb seafoods with our 30-Day Low Carb Diet Weight Loss Challenge for Beginners.
 We hope you enjoyed learning about low carb low potassium foods to eat!